mgoold/linear_algebra_notes/linear_algebra_tasks.md

 * Evaluate whether any columns sum to 0.
 * Evaluate whether any rows sum to 0.
+ * IF a combination of rows of A gives a 0 row, then b must sum to 0 via the same combination.
+This is a "condition of solvability".
 * Evaluate whether any columns are linear combinations of other columns.
   * If they are not:
     * The columns are independent.